-The Group takes all reasonable steps to avoid the risk of insider trading.
-It has adopted processes to keep all members of staff informed about their duties with respect to the handling of inside information, as well as dealings in the Company's securities.
+The Group takes all reasonable steps to avoid the risk of insider DP World has an anti-bribery and corruption policy with supporting trading.
+It has adopted processes to keep all members of staff informed processes and procedures that implement the requirements of the about their duties with respect to the handling of inside information, UK Bribery Act 2010 and underpin its commitment to preventing, as well as dealings in the Company's securities. detecting and responding to fraud, bribery and all other corrupt practices.
+The Group promotes and expects from its team the highest standards The Group has a share dealing code which sets out the restrictions of personal and professional ethical behaviour.

-The Group has a share dealing code which sets out the restrictions and "close" periods applicable to trading in securities.
+and "close" periods applicable to trading in securities.
 Memoranda and guidelines regarding dealings in shares (either selling or buying) have been circulated within the Group.